Fortune cookie: History

-Makoto Hagiwara of Golden Gate Park's Japanese Tea Garden in San Francisco is reported to have been the first person in the U.S. to have served the modern version of the cookie when he did so at the tea garden in the 1890s or early 1900s.
+Makoto Hagiwara of Golden Gate Park's Japanese Tea Garden in San Francisco is reported to have been the first person in the U.S. to have served the modern version of the cookie when he did so at the tea garden in the early 1900s.
 The fortune cookies were made by a San Francisco bakery, Benkyodo.

-David Jung, founder of the Hong Kong Noodle Company in Los Angeles, has made a competing claim that he invented the cookie in 1918.
+David Jung, founder of the Hong Kong Noodle Company in Los Angeles, made a competing claim that he invented the cookie in 1918.
 San Francisco's Court of Historical Review attempted to settle the dispute in 1983.
 During the proceedings, a fortune cookie was introduced as a piece of evidence with a message reading, "S.F.
 Judge who rules for L.A.
 Not Very Smart Cookie".
 A federal judge of the Court of Historical Review, from San Francisco themselves, determined that the cookie originated with Hagiwara and the court ruled in favor of San Francisco.
 Subsequently, the city of Los Angeles condemned the decision.

 Seiichi Kito, the founder of Fugetsu-do of Little Tokyo in Los Angeles, also claims to have invented the cookie.
 Kito claims to have gotten the idea of putting a message in a cookie from Omikuji (fortune slip) which are sold at temples and shrines in Japan.
 According to his story, he sold his cookies to Chinese restaurants where they were greeted with much enthusiasm in both the Los Angeles and San Francisco areas, before spreading.

 Up to around World War II, fortune cookies were known as "fortune tea cakes"—likely reflecting their origins in Japanese tea cakes.

 Fortune cookies moved from being a confection dominated by Japanese-Americans to one dominated by Chinese-Americans sometime around World War II.
 One theory for why this occurred is because of the Japanese American internment during World War II, which forcibly put over 100,000 Japanese-Americans in internment camps, including those who had produced fortune cookies.
 This gave an opportunity for Chinese manufacturers.

 Fortune cookies before the early 20th century were all made by hand.
-The fortune cookie industry changed dramatically after the fortune cookie machine was invented by Shuck Yee from Oakland, California.
+They are made from a simple batter of sugar, flour, water, and eggs.
+When heated, the dough stays flexible, allowing it to be shaped.
+As it cools, the sugar crystallizes, creating a crisp, glossy cookie.
+Traditionally, bakers would bake 3-inch circles of dough, insert a fortune while still warm, and use chopsticks to fold the cookie into its iconic shape before it hardened.
+The fortune cookie industry changed dramatically after the fortune cookie machine was invented by Edward Louie in the late 1960s.
 The machine allowed for mass production of fortune cookies which subsequently allowed the cookies to drop in price to become the novelty and courtesy dessert many Americans are familiar with after their meals at most Chinese restaurants today.